subhan-insider/Slider/README.md

 slideTime:200 /*time of slide (ms) */
 nextClass: ‘ins-next-arrow’ /*next arrow class*/
 prevClass: ‘prev-next-arrow’ /*previous arrow class*/
+disableClass: 'ins-disabled-this' /* disbale arrow class (default = ins-arrow-disabled) */
 destroyOnInit: true   /* unbind all touch, mouse, key events before initing the slider.
 Don’t use if using multiple sliders on the same page */
 ```

+## Extras

+* Every active slide gets the class of 'active'
+* The arrow keys gets 'ins-arrow-disabled' class by default (can be changed with options) when the start or the end of slider is reached

 ## Built With